 “I have been going to the Courts of Heaven.
 I’m even doing it out loud now, and I haven’t heard even a word, much less God telling me it’s time to go!”

 I understood her frustration.
 It was hard for me personally to see a “Christian” publisher with shady business practices flourish while I struggled.
-Many times Christians will get angry or upset when they are asking God for a healing and someone else gets exactly what they are asking for.
+Many times, Christians will get angry or upset when they are asking God for healing and someone else gets exactly what they are asking for.